Filter by Category

 with Jim Strong

-Instructor: Jim Strong Jim earned a B.A. in Chemistry from Southwestern at Memphis and his M.S. in Chemistry from the Univ. of Tennessee, Knoxville.
-He taught chemistry, geology, and oceanography in Michigan and Pennsylvania and retired in 2005 after 20 years at South Puget Sound Comm.
-College in Olympia.
-He also spent five years in research & development in the steel industry.
+Instructor: Jim Strong.
+Jim received his B.A. in Chemistry from Southwestern at Memphis and his M.S. from the Univ. of Tennessee, Knoxville.
+He taught Chemistry, Geology, and Oceanography in Michigan and Pennsylvania and retired in 2005 after 20 years at South Puget Sound Community College in Olympia.
+In addition, he spent five years in research and development in the steel industry.